Utah Administrative Code

 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-These rules are issued pursuant to Section 73-1-10 which provides that the state engineer shall adopt rules that specify when a water right owner is authorized to prepare a Report of Conveyance to the state engineer; the kinds of information required in such reports; and the procedures for processing such reports.
+These rules are issued pursuant to Utah Code Section 73-1-10 and 73-2-1(4)(a) which provides that the state engineer shall adopt rules that specify when a water right owner is authorized to prepare a Report of Conveyance to the state engineer; the kinds of information required in such reports; and the procedures for processing such reports.

-DIVERSION LIMIT - the total volume of water in acre feet or the flow rate in cubic feet per second which may be diverted as allowed by the water right to meet the needs of the beneficial uses authorized by the water right.
+DIVERSION LIMIT - the total volume of water in acre-feet or the flow rate in cubic feet per second which may be diverted as allowed by the water right to supply the needs of the beneficial uses authorized by the water right.